mharthoorn/Console.Routing/README.md

 ```

-## Documentation
+## Detailed documentation
-By default ConsoleRouting provides a help command, that lists all the available visible commands.
-But it also allows for more indepth documentation by writing
+You can also generate more indepth documentation by writing by using C# XML documentation
 ```
 > tool help <command>
+> tool command -?
 ```
 This can optionally be followed bu subcommands.
 The help can print out four segments: